 What We Do | Regions We Serve

-MAP in Cambodia
+Our Work in Cambodia

 Cambodia is located in Southeast Asia, bordering Laos, Thailand, and Vietnam.
 It has an estimated population of around 16 million people.
 According to World Bank, 75 percent of that population lives in rural areas which are lacking access to running water, sanitation, education, and health care.
 The capital, Phnom Penh, is one of the most populated cities in the Asia Pacific region.

-Approximately 90 percent of Cambodia’s impoverished population live in rural areas, where the primary industry is agriculture.
+Approximately 90 percent of Cambodia’s impoverished population lives in rural areas, where the primary industry is agriculture.
 However, agriculture alone can’t sustain everyone.
 Many families resort to child labor, human trafficking, and sex labor as a means of survival.
 Most children are illiterate and work low-income jobs such as construction, farming, or fishing to help support their family’s income.
 Young adults often fall into a vicious cycle of alcohol/drug abuse and don’t have the time or resources to obtain the necessary education for more lucrative work.

 In response to recent school shutdowns due to the pandemic, the Ministry’s Education Quality Assurance Department (EQAD) assessed more than 6,000 students in 230 schools across Cambodia and found that children had fallen behind in their learning during the pandemic.
 Compared to the last equivalent Learning Assessment in 2016, the percentage of students who failed to demonstrate basic proficiency increased from 34% to 45% in the Khmer language and from 49% to 74% in Mathematics.

 We provide free preschool and after-school classes, vocational training, foster care, and other social services to impoverished children and youths in Kandal Province, Cambodia.
-Kandal Province completely surrounds the capital Phnom Penh.
+Kandal Province surrounds the capital Phnom Penh.
 The province is also a part of the greater Phnom Penh Metropolitan Area with more than a million people living in the area.
 MAPC supports the children and families in three villages, Prek BongKong, Prek Lvea, and Prek Ta Kov.

-MAP Education Program in Cambodia
+Moms Against Poverty Education Program in Cambodia

-Additionally, we offer classes in computer science, a growing field where businesses are willing to hire individuals without a college education as long as they have a coding experience.
+Additionally, we offer classes in computer science, a growing field where businesses are willing to hire individuals without a college education as long as they have coding experience.
 This program is aimed at enabling underprivileged teens to seek jobs normally afforded to only the educated.
-MAPC’s students start by learning computer basics such as Microsoft Word and Excel, and eventually branch out into programming by learning how to use Java Eclipse, Swing, and Fx.
+MAPC’s students start by learning computer basics such as Microsoft Word and Excel and eventually branch out into programming by learning how to use Java Eclipse, Swing, and Fx.

 Vocational Training Program